dayton-notes/medicine/content/02-Pharmacology/Antibiotics/Antibiotics Overview.md

 - **Poor CNS penetration**

 **3\.
 Voriconazole**(PO or IV)
-Cidal for many molds à ***drug of choice for Invasive Aspergillosis***! (appears to be superior to Ampho B and better tolerated -  NEJM 2002 ).
+Cidal for many molds // ***drug of choice for Invasive Aspergillosis***! (appears to be superior to Ampho B and better tolerated -  NEJM 2002 ).
 Active vs Fusarium and Scedosporium.
 Also effective against most Candida, but little reason to use over Fluconazole, and ~50% cross-resistance.

 - One important hole in coverage is **no Zygomycetes (Mucormycosis)**
 - Liver toxicity, also **Visual toxicity** – transient visual changes (common) and visual hallucinations (~4%, also reversible).
 Encephalopathy with supratherapeutic levels.